MSc in Finance

 card-img

-Vicky Moschopoulou Program Manager
+Vicky Moschopoulou Senior Manager - Enrollment

 We urge applicants to request further information or to come for a meeting at our downtown campus, in order to better understand their profile and motivations.